 There is no harm in trying it out at any rate.
 The worst thing that can happen is that your clients will not be interested in purchasing and you will not be any worse off.
 That's the beauty of being a dropshipper.

-Want to learn more about buying and selling wholesale?
+Want to learn more about how to buy and sell wholesale products online?
 Check out this quick lesson in the SaleHoo Training Center.